linneacastro/applied-ai-system-project/reflection.md

 Task — represents a single care activity; holds the details like title, category, duration, priority, and whether it's been completed.
 Scheduler — the brain of the app; it reads the owner's time constraints and the pet's task list and uses that information to build a daily care plan.

+In Week 9 I added a RagService alongside those four.
+It loads five pet-care reference docs, retrieves the top matches for a question, and asks Claude Haiku 4.5 to explain the schedule using only that context.
+It runs next to the Scheduler, not inside it — the Scheduler stays deterministic and the AI can't touch the plan.

 **b.
 Design changes**

 - Did your design change during implementation?